 Here are the two types of UV lights and how they can work with your HVAC system:

 - Air Sterilization – This type is for disinfecting your air.
 If you want to sanitize the air you breathe at home, you can get a complete unit to help you.
 This unit is installed in your system’s return air duct.

 - Coil Sterilization – This is the most common type of UV light used for HVAC.
 It is the “stick type” light, and it is installed in the return air duct.
 This light runs 24/7 and disinfects the air handler coil.

 UV lights are scientifically proven to be useful in disinfecting surfaces and entire areas.
 They are effective but only work at a specific range.
 If you want to experience the same sterilized effect in your home, get yourself a UV light and install it in your HVAC system.
 That way, you’re sure that you breathe healthier air inside your home.

-If you need an HVAC contractor at Edmonton to help you install your UV lights in the system, contact us at 780-733-1256.
+If you need an HVAC contractor at Edmonton and Calgary to help you install your UV lights in the system, contact us at 780-733-1256 or 403-451-1337.
 Legacy offers the most comprehensive, efficient, and cost-effective HVAC products and services in the area.
 We are available 24/7 with after-hours emergency services.